lv042/Super-Smash-Profs/README.md

 ```
 # Super Smash Profs

-A Java platformer developed with LIBgdx and Tiled
+A Java platformer which is inspired by Super Smash Bros and developed with libGDX and Tiled.

 ## Table of Contents